Board and Staff

 Judy is a former office manager of a New Jersey/New York law firm.
 For many years she was a vocal and piano performer in New Jersey.
 She also has a daughter who has been involved in theatre, which has inspired her to give of her time to assist and become the Treasurer of ReVision Theatre.
 She said it feels great to give back.

-Bob is the former founding board president, has been an integral part in producing ReVision’s first three seasons.
-He made his New York acting and directorial debut with a new play, The Fourth State of Matter, which was a semi-finalist at the 2011 Dream Up Festival at the Theater for the New City in the East Village.
-He has also directed for the Hudson Guild Theatre in New York, the Network Festival for the Barrow Group Theatre in New York, and locally for Cabaret For Life.
-Acting credits include appearances in the hit television series 30 Rock, Pan Am, Blue Bloods, and the new HBO documentary, Project Nim, directed by Academy Award winner James Marsh.
-Bob has made a name for himself over the last 17 years, directing more than 30 dramatic and musical productions with the award-winning West Park Players of Ocean Township High School.
-His directorial efforts include A Chorus Line, Into the Woods, Curtains, Ah, Wilderness!, The Miracle Worker, and Les Miserables.
-He was awarded the Best Director “Basie Award” for the controversial 2007 production of The Laramie Project (Paramount Theatre), Cats, and Our Town by the Count Basie Theater in Red Bank, NJ.
+Bob, the founding board president emeritus, was an integral part in producing ReVision’s first three seasons and returned in 2012 to lead the artistic direction of the company.
+He made his New York acting and directorial debut with a new play, The Fourth State of Matter , which was a semi-finalist at the 2011 Dream Up Festival at the Theater for the New City in the East Village.
+His other New York City directing credits include the Harvest Festival at the Hudson Guild Theatre; the Network Festival for the Barrow Group Theatre and Murrow at The Dramatist’s Guild.
+His regional credits include Pippin, Red, A Christmas Survival Guide and The 5th Anniversary Concert at ReVision Theatre and Miss Abagail’s Guide to Dating, Mating and Marriage at the Millbrook Playhouse in Pennsylvania.
+Bob has directed locally for the Axelrod Theatre and Cabaret For Life as well as helping local authors prepare their work for the stage.
+His acting credits include New York City appearances in The Bones Venture in Hell’s Kitchen and Bella’s Dream in the Lower East Side.
+Bob has also made apperances in the hit television series 30 Rock , Pan Am , Blue Bloods Person of Interest, Smash and Unforgettable.
+His film credits include, the HBO documentary, Project Nim , directed by Academy Award winner James Marsh and True Story with James Franco.
+Bob’s true passion was directing his students for 16 years in 32 dramatic and musical productions with the award-winning West Park Players of Ocean Township High School.
+His directorial efforts include Miss Saigon, Noises Off, A Chorus Line , Into the Woods , Curtains , Ah, Wilderness! , The Miracle Worker , and Les Miserables to name a few.
+He was awarded the Best Director “Basie Award” for his 2007 production of The Laramie Project (Paramount Theatre), Cats , and Our Town by the Count Basie Theater in Red Bank, NJ.
+Bob is a member of Actor’s Equity, The Stage Directors and Choreographers Society, The Theater Communications Group and The NY Shakespeare Society.

 Board Advisors